nicoescandarani/jokes-challenge-nicolas-escandarani/README.md

 >- `JokesComponent`: The main component of the application.
 It contains the main logic to display the jokes and the form to add new jokes.
 >- `CreateJokeDialogComponent`: A dialog component to create a new joke.
 It utilizes a reactive form to validate inputs.
 >- `JokesHeaderComponent`: A header component that displays the `Create a Joke` button and the `Sorting` and `Filtering` options.
->- `ListComopnent`: Displays the jokes as cards and it utilizes the `listItemComponent` to display each joke.
+>- `ListComponent`: Displays the jokes as cards and it utilizes the `listItemComponent` to display each joke.
 Also it uses `ngx-pagination` library to paginate the jokes.

 >Services:
 >- `JokesService`: A service that contains the main logic to interact with the backend API.